sowravbyte/Learn-file-handling-using-c/README.md

 ---

-# 🗑️ Delete
+# 🗑️ Delete Operation

-Delete a record by skipping the matching record while creating a new file.
+For deleting a record:

 ```text
 file.txt